Mount Cottrell massacre

-The Mount Cottrell massacre involved the murder of an estimated 10 Wathaurong people near Mount Cottrell in the colony of Victoria in 1836, in retaliation for the killing of two European settlers.
+The Mount Cottrell massacre involved the murder of an estimated 10 Wathaurung people near Mount Cottrell in the colony of Victoria in 1836, in retaliation for the killing of two European settlers, one of whom had been poisoning Indigenous Australians.

-Description

-On 16 July 1836, a number of Aboriginal people of a single Wathaurong (previously thought to be possibly Woiworrung) clan were murdered in retaliation for the killing of squatter Charles Franks and his convict shepherd Thomas Flinders.
-Estimates of the number of victims vary between 5 and 35, with recent research (as of June 2021) by the University of Newcastle's Colonial Frontier Massacres in Australia, 1788-1930 database putting the number of dead at 10 Wathawurrung people.
+Timeline

+Squatter Charles Franks was employed by farmer George Armytage to secure land from Indigenous Australians.
+Franks, who used lead as a poison to kill Indigenous Australians, was later speared to death while he was attempting to claim land in Geelong.
+Franks was accompanied by convict shepherd Thomas Flinders; both men were killed a member of the Wathaurung tribe.

-Franks, in partnership with George Smith and George Armytage, selected a run near Mount Cottrell, just to the west of where members of the Port Phillip Association had appropriated their land in the Port Phillip District of New South Wales.
+Franks, in partnership with George Smith and Armytage, had been near Mount Cottrell, just to the west of where members of the Port Phillip Association had appropriated their land in the Port Phillip District of New South Wales.
 Franks had arrived at Point Gellibrand (modern day Williamstown) on 23 June with 500 sheep and had reached the Mount Cottrell area by 2 July.
 Franks and Smith pitched their tent close to thick bushland "eight miles" from the nearest station.
 Smith left the camp to get supplies from the port.
-Soon afterwards, Franks and Flinders were visited by five Aboriginal people (two men, two women and a boy).

-Squatters Armytage and Malcolm discovered the remains of Franks and Flinders near their hut after a period of them being missing.
+According to a newspaper report at the time, soon afterward Franks and Flinders were visited by five Aboriginal people (two men, two women and a boy).
+Armytage and a squatter named Malcolm Malcolm discovered the remains of Franks and Flinders near their hut after a period of them being missing.
 Their bodies had been mutilated.

 A group of men gathered at Franks’ station to set out to find the murderers, with Aboriginal trackers, including a Bunorong man called Derrimut.
-A few days later a group of about 80 natives were tracked down.
-The party of 17 men – Henry Batman, Mr Guy, George Hollins, Michael Leonard, David Pitcairn, Alexander Thomson, William Winberry, John Wood; Aboriginal men Benbow, Derrimut, Baitlange (Ben Benger) and Ballyan, and Sydney Aboriginal men Bullett, Stewart and Joe the marine – went in search of the perpetrators, armed with muskets.
-They tracked a group of about 80 Aboriginal people ...at no great distance from where the bloody deeds were perpetrated... and watched them during the evening.
-At dawn, the party attacked from about 100 yd, firing on the group, resulting in the death of many Aboriginal people.
+A few days later a group of about 80 Indigenous Australians were tracked down.
+The party of 17 men – Henry Batman, Mr Guy, George Hollins, Michael Leonard, David Pitcairn, Alexander Thomson, William Winberry, John Wood; Aboriginal men Benbow, Derrimut, Baitlange (Ben Benger) and Ballyan, and Sydney Aboriginal men Bullett, Stewart and Joe the marine – went in search of the Indigenous Australians, armed with muskets.
+They tracked a group of about 80 Aboriginal people "at no great distance" from where Franks and Flinders were murdered, and watched them during the evening.
+At dawn on 16 July 1836, the party attacked from about 100 yd, firing on the group, resulting in the death of many Aboriginal people.

-Some early media reports of the incident stated that 5 Aboriginal people were killed, while according to Aboriginal oral history, there were 35 victims.
-21st-century research by the University of Newcastle suggests that ten were killed.
+Some early media reports of the incident stated that 5 Aboriginal people were killed, though the The Cornwall Chronicle (published in Tasmania) reported a few days later that the group had succeeded in "annihilating them".
+According to Aboriginal oral history, there were 35 victims.
+Research in 2021 by the University of Newcastle suggests that ten were killed.

-The Cornwall Chronicle (published in Tasmania) reported a few days later that the party had succeeded in "annihilating them".